Skip to main content

 EverShop extension location

-1. Core Modules: These are developed and maintained by the EverShop team.
-They are located in the node_modules/@evershop/evershop/dist/modules directory and provide the fundamental functionality of the platform.
+1. Core Modules: Developed and maintained by the EverShop team.
+Located in node_modules/@evershop/evershop/dist/modules.
+These provide fundamental functionality (catalog, checkout, customer, etc.).

 Typescript configuration